tomascupr/codex/docs/subagents.md

 2) Start Codex in that directory and ask it to “use the docs agent to summarize X”.
 The model may call `subagent_list`/`subagent_describe` to discover the agent and then `subagent_run` automatically.
 You can also craft a function call explicitly in advanced workflows.

-Note: Sub‑agent tools are available when the tools config includes the subagent tools flag.
-In tests we enable this via config; the agent can still call the functions if the provider elects to, but enabling the tools improves steerability/discovery.
+Note: Sub‑agent tools are available only when enabled via `include_subagent_tools` (config file, CLI override, or MCP parameter).
+The agent may still attempt to call the tools, but enabling the flag improves steerability and discoverability (the tools are advertised explicitly to the model).

 ## Testing and Diagnostics